Skip to main content

 "Prevent blisters by stretching out sandals," advises McConnachie.
 "Wear them with socks and walk around indoors to loosen them up, or use foot balm to protect your skin from chaffing."

 She explains that when it comes to dealing with a blister, you should first consider its size.
-If the blister is small and not causing a problem while wearing footwear, you can cover it with a plaster to avoid friction pain.
+If the blister is small and not causing a problem while wearing shoes, you can cover it with a plaster to avoid friction pain.
 Don't burst small blisters.

-"Should the blister be so large that you are unable to wear footwear then carefully bursting but not removing the overlying skin will help.
-Ensure the area is then covered with a clean and dry dressing and monitor its progress.
-If it is open and there is raw skin underneath then consider using an antimicrobial - especially if the blister is dirty or looking infected.
+"If the blister is so large that you're unable to wear footwear, carefully burst it without removing the overlying skin.
+Ensure the area is then covered with a clean and dry dressing and keep an eye on it.
+If it's open and there is raw skin underneath then consider using an antimicrobial - especially if the blister is dirty or looking infected.

 How do I avoid verrucas and smelly feet?